wpilibsuite/ohnoyoudidnt/README.md

-# Lynx
+# ohnoyoudidnt

-Lynx is a doc8 sphinx linter intended for use by [frc-docs](https://github.com/wpilibsuite/frc-docs).
+ohnoyoudidnt is a doc8 sphinx linter intended for use by [frc-docs](https://github.com/wpilibsuite/frc-docs).
 Its an expansion to the normal doc8 linter with custom checks intended to follow the frc-docs [styleguide](https://docs.wpilib.org/en/stable/docs/contributing/style-guide.html)

 Project created by [TheTripleV](https://github.com/thetriplev)